The Mn Criminal Defense, Personal Injury & Family Law Blog

 Destroying or mutilating a document with the intention of defrauding a person or an entity.

-Penalties for Forgery in Minnesota
+Penalties for Forgery in Hutchinson, MN

 All forgery crimes are felony-level crimes in Minnesota, and hence, carry hefty penalties such as fines and prison time.
 Usually the value of your forgery will determine the sentence you receive.
 Depending on the nature of your crime, you may also face charges from state and federal prosecution.

 When charged with aggravated forgery, you may end up facing imprisonment for up to 10 years and/or a fine of up to $20,000, if found guilty.
 On the other hand, the charges of forgery can result in imprisonment for up to three years and/or a fine of up to $5,000 if found guilty.
+If the forger presents the fraudulent item as evidence in court proceedings for a felony charge, the penalties increase to a $10,000 fine and up to five years in prison.

 However, based on the individual circumstances of your case, you may have to suffer more severe punishment.
 An experienced forgery defense lawyer will be able to discuss the potential penalties and how you can reduce them only after checking the facts related to your case.